Women in the workforce: Discrimination within occupations

 Sex differentiation focuses on separating men and women in the workplace from different settings and duties, and it leads to the idea of sex segregation.
 Explanations for sex segregation fall under two main categories of cultural beliefs and men's efforts to preserve their advantages in the workplace.
 Cultural beliefs about gender and work emphasize sex stereotypes.
 Certain cultures value these sex stereotypes, assumptions about individuals based on sex, which leads to stereotype thinking about the genders.
 Jobs become labeled male or female when these sex stereotypes relate to the sexes.
 Cultural beliefs for sexes lays out the inequality at work women face.
 In Western and Eastern cultures, men are believed to be superior to women, leading to sex inequality in job duties, authority, and pay.
 Women are seen as requiring protection and care, and it takes away their opportunities at many jobs.

 Another explanation of sex inequality is that the dominant group will preserve their position, such as men's efforts to preserve their advantages in the workplace.
 If women are capable of taking on the duties of male dominated jobs, especially "macho" jobs, then men's masculinity will no longer be a requirement.
 Women gaining equality in the workforce threatens undermining men's privileges in any other realm they wish, such as authority, family, or political life.
 Sometimes the solution men choose is to try to drive the women out of the job.
+Women are 41% more likely to be subjected to a toxic workplace culture and are more likely to be burned out than men.